 About The Initiative

-- Supports, educates and mentors from underrepresented populations majoring in computing fields at the University of Maryland
+- Support, educate and mentor students from populations underrepresented in computing majors and minors at the University of Maryland

-- Collaborates with the K-12 community in order to encourage all students, especially those from underrepresented populations to participate in computing
+- Collaborate with the K-12 community to encourage all students, especially those from historically marginalized populations, to become creators and leaders within computing

 In the Iribe Initiative for Inclusion and Diversity in Computing, we base the foundation of our definition for “underrepresented populations in computing” on the National Science Foundation (NSF) statement below.

 “Across the computing workforce at all levels, there is underrepresentation of various populations including women, minorities (African Americans/Blacks, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, Native Pacific Islanders, and persons from economically disadvantaged backgrounds), and persons with disabilities.” (https://www.nsf.gov/pubs/2018/nsf18101/nsf18101.jsp)

 We also recognize and support underrepresented populations across the intersections of gender identification, race, ethnicity, socioeconomic status, sexual orientation, and disability status.

 View our 2022-2023 infographic.

 View our 2021-2022 recap slides here.